dustinfast/PTC-Sim/README.md

 ## # TODO

-* Move js map ops to server-side
 * Broker queue msg expire time
-* Web Output: logs and broker queue monitor
+* Web Output: logs and broker queue monitor, to demonstrate msging system
+* Base coverage overlays

 * Allow other track models to be easily loaded via Google Earth
-* Move JSON data to SQL
 * Ensure PEP8 for file headers, imports, and docstrings (model after Tack and connection, but move public members to class level-doc)
 * Privatize necessary members and do validation on public members
 * Readme screenshots and high-level PTC images